khalido/blog/content/post/PyConAu2018.md

 > The presentation itself will go into the details of example security vulnerabilities, explain why it’s important to fix them, and show how integrating these two tools into your process will better protect you and your software.
 Beginners will get an appreciation for the kinds of security problems that can occur, and an introduction to continuous integration workflows. [#](https://2018.pycon-au.org/talks/43518-watch-out-for-safety-bandits/)

 - Tennessee Leeuwenburg [twtr](https://twitter.com/tleeuwenburg) Head of Secure Coding at the Australian Bureau of Meteorology.
+- use python tools called [Safety](https://pyup.io/safety/) and  [Bandit](https://github.com/PyCQA/bandit)
+- tools like [CVE](https://www.cvedetails.com/) track security vulnerabilities - there are heaps all the time in commonly used packages
+- Safety tells you all the secure packages you are using using their [cli tool](https://pyup.io/safety/) or [hosted service](https://pyup.io/)
+- some security vulnerablities are just "whoops I forgot to..."
+- Bandit helps us with these problems - its a security linter which checks for common security issues in your code
+  - very handy for going through code to find code smells
+  - can put into code so it runs with CI and raises alerts
+- the tools are noisy so you have understand what to pay attention to and what to tune out

+**takeaway:** integrate Safety Bandits into CI.